ybbkrishna/Codejam2014/README.md

 Problem C. Minesweeper Master
-This contest is open for practice.
-You can try every problem as many times as you like, though we won't keep track of which problems you solve.
-Read the Quick-Start Guide to get started.
-Small input
-11 points
-Solve C-small
-Large input
-24 points
-Solve C-large
-Problem

 Minesweeper is a computer game that became popular in the 1980s, and is still included in some versions of the Microsoft Windows operating system.
 This problem has a similar idea, but it does not assume you have played Minesweeper.